-The 2015 was made in a way that is very classical for us.
-We harvested about 80% of the fruit from the lower section and 20% from the upper section, normally reserved for our wine, La Severità di Bruto.
-We harvested the upper fruit at the very beginning of September and the lower fruit about 10 days later.
-For both harvests, we bring the fruit to the winery, and introduce it gradually and without destemming into 600 liter puncheons turned vertical, with their heads removed.
+The 2016 was made in a way that is very classical for us.
+We bring the fruit to the winery, and introduce it gradually and without destemming into 600 liter puncheons turned vertical, with their heads removed.
 We stomp some of the fruit as it goes in, releasing some of the juice.
 Then we leave it alone.
 In a week or so, fermentation starts and a cap forms.
 Still we leave it alone.
 We call this the Courier Protocol- an extended floating cap fermentation with a minimum of punchdowns and no pump-overs.
-After about 2 weeks of fermentation, we drain the wine away, press the remaining pomace very gently, and age the two wines (press and free-run) separately for about a year, in 220 liter neutral oak barrels.
+After about 3 weeks of fermentation, we drain the wine away, press the remaining pomace very gently, and age the wine (press and free-run) separately for about a year, in 220 liter neutral oak barrels.
 The wine usually ages without SO2 and is bottled with 0 free and about 40 mg/L total.